Derived Satake category and Affine Hecke category in mixed characteristics: Introduction

-\end{thm} While we are completing this work, a related work by Ansch\"{u}tz--Louren\c{c}o--Wu--Yu was announced in \cite{Lou}.
-However, the proof is different in that we use the moduli of divisors on ``Fargues--Fontaine surface'', connecting mixed characteristic with equal characteristic.
+After we uploaded the first version of this article to arXiv, a related article \cite{ALWY} appeared.
+They prove the equivalence for $G$ of type $A$ by showing some results on Gaitsgory's central functor (\cite[Theorem 1.5]{ALWY}).
+Our proof is different in that we use the moduli space of ``Fargues--Fontaine surface'', connecting mixed characteristics with equal characteristics, which can be applied for general $G$.